Shirlsak/Interactive-Visualization/README.md

 ***Interactive-Visualization***
-This is a project was to help the global superstore examine and understand thier financial performance and also make informed decisions about the future of the business.
+This project was to help the global superstore examine and understand their financial performance and also make informed decisions about the future of the business.

 _Functionality_
 - Each country is distinguished by a colour